Emerging technologies, new regulations and a variety of other factors all contribute to the ever-evolving medical technology regulatory landscape.

-Hear senior FDA management discuss their proposal for the ongoing improvement of the 510(k) process and the industry reaction to the proposals.
+Senior FDA management discussed their proposal for the ongoing improvement of the 510(k) process and the industry reaction to the proposals.

 It Takes a Village: How the Health Care Community is Working Together to Tackle Cybersecurity

 Managing cybersecurity in the health care community is a shared responsibility, all participants must proactively do their part.
-This panel will explore the various ways in which the health care space is jointly tackling these issues, including perspectives from FDA, medical device manufacturers and health care providers.
+This panel explored the various ways in which the health care space is jointly tackling these issues, including perspectives from FDA, medical device manufacturers

 Global Regulatory Convergence – Emerging Trends and Future Opportunities

 The complexity of the global medical device regulatory landscape continues to increase.
-This session will discuss recent information shared at the September International Medical Devices Regulatory Forum (IMDRF) meeting and will include panelist reflections on these timely updates.
-Focus will include IMDRF activities and a deep dive look at initiatives designed as building blocks for the development of a Medical Device Single Review Program (MDSRP) to ultimately enable a single regulatory pre-market review to satisfy multiple regulatory jurisdictions.
+This session discussed recent information shared at the 2019 September International Medical Devices Regulatory Forum (IMDRF) meeting and included panelist reflections on these timely updates.

 Going Viral: Best Practices in Social Media